Chapter 901:5-52 Gypsy Moth

 (E) "Compliance agreement" means a written agreement between a person engaged in growing, selling, processing, or moving regulated articles, and the Ohio department of agriculture setting forth specified measures to be implemented by the person to prevent the spread of the gypsy moth.

-(I) "Inspector" means an employee of or any other person authorized by the state of Ohio, another state, or the United States department of agriculture to enforce the provisions of a quarantine for gypsy moth.
+(J) "Inspector" means an employee of or any other person authorized by the state of Ohio, another state, or the USDA to enforce the provisions of a quarantine for gypsy moth.

 (K) "Person" means any individual, partnership, corporation, company, society, association, unit of government, or other organized group.